oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MAY respond with the 500 status code.

 #### 2.3.1.2 ‘Allow ipv6_connection’
-The ‘allow ipv6_connection’ command is OPTIONAL for openc2 producers implementing the SLPF.
+The ‘allow ipv6_connection’ command is OPTIONAL for Openc2 Producers implementing the SLPF.
-The ‘allow ipv6_connection’ command is OPTIONAL for openc2 consumers implementing the SLPF.
+The ‘allow ipv6_connection’ command is OPTIONAL for Openc2 Consumers implementing the SLPF.

 The command permits traffic that is consistent with the specified ipv6_connection.
 A valid ‘allow ipv6_connection’ command has at least one property of the ipv6_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the the ipv4_connection target MUST be treated as an ‘any’.